 From 2002 to 2017 Dr. Hollins also served as a conductor, répétiteur, and pianist for Cedar Rapids (Iowa) Opera Theatre.
 As Music Director for the CROT Young Artist Program, he conducted productions of The Mikado (2004 and 2014), H.M.S.
 Pinafore, The Pirates of Penzance, Into the Woods, The Gondoliers, Man of La Mancha, South Pacific, and Speed Dating Tonight.
 As pianist for main-stage productions he has collaborated on productions of Le Nozze di Figaro, Carmen (2005 and 2014), Susannah, L'Elisir d'Amore, Aida, Salome, Tosca, The Merry Widow, La Bohème, Don Giovanni, La Traviata, Cavalleria Rusticana, and I Pagliacci.
-Dr. Hollins was a faculty lecturer and keyboard artist for the Summer Choral Institute of St. John's College-Cambridge University (United Kingdom) and Texas Tech University and was also the Co-Director of Music and organist for the Triennial Oxbridge Symposium of the C.S.
+Dr. Hollins was a faculty lecturer and keyboard artist for the Summer Choral Institute of St. John's College-Cambridge University (United Kingdom) and Texas Tech University, and was also the Co-Director of Music and organist for the Triennial Oxbridge Symposium of the C.S.
 Lewis Institute.
 These engagements afforded opportunities to perform in London, Cambridge, Oxford, and Ely.

-Dr. Hollins has collaborated with some of the world's finest artists: including singers Allan Glassman, Kathryn Goeldner, Hector Vasquez, and Marilyn Mims—who have enjoyed leading roles at the Metropolitan Opera—and Arianna Zuckerman, Hope Briggs, Malcolm McKenzie, Cynthia Clayton, and Drew Slatton—who have enjoyed national and international opera and concert careers; stage directors Ed Bourgois, Gregory Keller, and Bill Fabris; and conductors/coaches David Hill, Jon Spong, and Daniel Kleinknecht.
+Dr. Hollins has collaborated with some of the world's finest artists, including singers Allan Glassman, Kathryn Goeldner, Hector Vasquez, and Marilyn Mims—who have enjoyed leading roles at the Metropolitan Opera—and Arianna Zuckerman, Hope Briggs, Malcolm McKenzie, Cynthia Clayton, and Drew Slatton—who have enjoyed national and international opera and concert careers; stage directors Ed Bourgois, Gregory Keller, and Bill Fabris; and conductors/coaches David Hill, Jon Spong, and Daniel Kleinknecht.
 Other collaborative keyboard credits include numerous professional, collegiate, and festival choruses and orchestras, including the City of Oxford Orchestra (United Kingdom), Coro Favoriti, the Choral Arts Society of Louisville, the Lubbock Symphony Orchestra, the Louisville Orchestra, the Kentucky Opera Chorus, and the Columbia Philharmonic Chorus.

-Dr. Hollins' research and creative activities include the study of major sacred choral works by American composer Dan Locklair, the positive synthesis and the creative intersection of vocal and conducting pedagogy, and the direction of musical and cultural seminars in Middle Germany, based in the historic city of Quedlinburg, providing students the opportunity to study and perform in Sachsen-Anhalt, Sachsen, and Thüringen.
+Dr. Hollins's research and creative activities include the study of major sacred choral works by American composer Dan Locklair, the positive synthesis and the creative intersection of vocal and conducting pedagogy, and the direction of musical and cultural seminars in Middle Germany, based in the historic city of Quedlinburg, providing students the opportunity to study and perform in Sachsen-Anhalt, Sachsen, and Thüringen.
 A strong advocate of music education and outreach, Dr. Hollins was the Associate Artistic Director of Voices of Kentuckiana, a GALA-affiliated community chorus in Louisville, Kentucky, and a music consultant for the Kentucky Opera Association, where he worked closely with the educational program "Music!
 Words!
 Opera!"— in which students create, compose, produce, and perform their own original operas.

-An active church musician (lifelong, professionally for 35 years), Dr. Hollins currently serves as Organist and Choirmaster at St. Paul's-on-the-Plains Episcopal Church in Lubbock, having formerly served parishes in Kentucky and South Carolina.
+An active church musician (lifelong, professionally for 36 years), Dr. Hollins currently serves as Organist and Choirmaster at St. Paul's-on-the-Plains Episcopal Church in Lubbock, having formerly served Presbyterian, Baptist, and Methodist parishes in Kentucky and South Carolina.
 Dr. Hollins holds the Doctor of Musical Arts degree in Choral Conducting, Piano Performance, and Musicology, and the Master of Church Music degree in Organ and Piano from Southern Seminary.
 He holds the Bachelor of Music degree in Piano Pedagogy from the University of South Carolina.
 His mentors include Bessie Cheros, Anne Guest, Luella Gibson, Max Camp, and Maurice Hinson (piano); Larry Wyatt and John Dickson (choral); Don Hustad, Paul Richardson, and Hugh McElrath (liturgy and hymnology); and Stephen Spoon, Ronald Boud, and Boyd Jones (organ).